Investment Banking (IB) is one of the most coveted career options if you love finance.

 Depending on where you want to reach in your IB career, connect with the right people.
 Get to know what skills they required to progress in their career.

-Upskill yourself through different courses in financial modelling (available on Coursera) and valuations, LBOs etc.
+Upskill yourself through different courses in financial modeling (available on Coursera) and valuations, LBOs, etc.

 If you have good enough skill sets which are required for this job, you don’t need to have any particular degree.